Corporate Retreats in Sedona: Quiet Settings for Focus and Connection

 2. Sedona Mago Retreat Center

 Way out past the usual noise, this desert sanctuary runs on intention.
-There’s space—real, open, grounded space—for silence, reflection, or anything you want to build from scratch.
-The energy leans spiritual, which works well for teams looking to realign, recalibrate, or reintroduce themselves to each other.
+Open, grounded space designed for silence, reflection, or building something from scratch.
+The energy leans spiritual, which works well for teams looking to realign or reintroduce themselves to each other.

-Best for: Cultural realignment, team healing, or values-based retreats
+The Offsite recommends: Cultural realignment, team healing, or values-based retreats where the environment needs to support deep internal work.

 Capacity: Medium to large groups (25–100+)